shahabmohammadi/Portfolio.Django.LinkShortner/README.md

 ## Installation

+Before starting installation make sure you are installing project dependencies in your virtual environment nut in system main python.

 1. Clone the repo
-1. Open the repo in terminal
+1. Open the repo directory in a new linux terminal or windows command-line
-1. Notice: #Be sure you know venv and continue steps in your virtual environment not in global python
 1. Run `pip install -r requirements.txt`
 1. Run `python manage.py makemigrations`
 1. Run `python manage.py migrate`